-The Movement Activist Apprenticeship Program (MAAP) is a 9 week paid program that offers a unique opportunity for aspiring BIPOC organizers to learn the nuts and bolts of organizing and what it means to organize through a racial justice lens and build power that shifts the conditions in our communities.
+The Movement Activist Apprenticeship Program (MAAP) is a 9 week paid program that offers a unique opportunity for aspiring organizers to learn the nuts and bolts of organizing and what it means to organize through a racial justice lens and build power that shifts the conditions in our communities.
 This entry-level program offers hands-on organizing experience through fieldwork, participating in campaign actions, movement history, and deep skill-building workshops.

-The duration for MAAP is 7 weeks.
-The program will be held from June 20, 2022 to August 10, 2022.
+The duration for MAAP is 9 weeks.
+The program will be held from June 5, 2023 to August 2, 2023.
 Participants are required to participate in the whole program.
-The program will begin with a weeklong orientation followed by a field placement for the remaining 6 weeks.
+The program will begin with a weeklong orientation followed by a field placement for the remaining 7 weeks.
 The program will culminate with a debrief week.
 Participants are provided with $600 per week stipend and a travel allowance.
 The MAAP program structure is broken down into 4 components:

 MAAP is a pioneer national organizer training program, training young activists of color in the skills needed to run campaigns that address deep-rooted causes of racial injustice affecting people of color across the country.